The area is rich in resources, from extremely tasty mochi to purveyors of fine orbital satellites.

 - Guitar Showcase

-Don't let the fishie on the logo scare you; these folks are actually alot of fun and don't bite.
+- These folks are a lot of fun and don't bite.
 I often wind up making the extra drive to go here, and I'm always treated with first-class service.
 I've done repeat business here; ask me about the day I spent there trying out fuzz pedals for my ukulele.
 They're open Sundays, and they have a small consignment shop in the next building that's fun to browse through.

 - The Starving Musician